 This registry setting controls a new printing method that renders a print job to offscreen bitmaps prior to sending it to the printer or plotter.
 This is used when printing maps and layouts containing translucency and/or anti-alias content.

-For details see Printing Maps with Translucency and Anti-Alias Smoothing on page 16.
+For instructions to set PrintOSBM, see Printing Maps with Translucency and Anti-Alias Smoothing on page 20.